asonas/rspec-daemon/README.md

 Listening on tcp://0.0.0.0:3002
 ```

-To run specs, use the `rspecd` client tool.
+To run specs, use the `rspeccc` client tool.

 ```
-$ bundle ex rspecd spec/models/user_spec.rb # arguments are passed to rspec
+$ bundle ex rspeccc spec/models/user_spec.rb # arguments are passed to rspec

 User
   is healthy